Brigham Young University–Idaho: Latter-day Saint atmosphere

 The atmosphere at BYU–Idaho is different from most other universities due to its affiliation with the LDS Church.
 For example, almost every Tuesday that school is in session, a devotional is held on campus.
 During the devotional, no classes are held, administrative offices close, and students and faculty are encouraged to attend the hour-long worship service either in person (in the BYU–Idaho Center), via campus TV, or on the radio at KBYI 94.3 FM.
 Speakers are selected from the campus and local communities, as well as from church general authorities who share a spiritually uplifting message.
 The school's honor code also requires students to regularly attend church services, which are held every Sunday.

 Until the construction of the Rexburg Idaho Temple in 2008, BYU–Idaho had been the only college or university affiliated with the LDS Church that did not have a nearby temple.

+Tim Grieve of Salon wrote in 2006 that the school was a "booming, bucolic un-Berkeley".

 Culture

 Despite its transition from Ricks College to BYU-Idaho, leaders of the college have maintained the desire to preserve what they call the "Spirit of Ricks," a campus tradition of service, hard work, friendliness, compassion and cooperation.
 The college's relative geographic isolation from a metropolitan area, combined with the strong moral standards taught and encouraged by the college and its sponsoring organization, contribute to a unique student culture with some similarities to the other campuses owned by the LDS Church.
 Alcohol and drug use is virtually nonexistent, as these substances are strictly prohibited by the school's honor code and the church.
 There is also no Greek system.